LIVE

 Phoenix Metro (Valley of the Sun)

-Scottsdale Gun Club runs 24 public lanes and claims the largest firearm selection in the state.
-For the budget-conscious, AZ Guns operates locations in Chandler, Tempe, and Mesa with competitive pricing and low $25 FFL transfer fees.
-The Hub, which started in Tucson, also has a Mesa location and specializes in NFA items and full-auto rentals for those who want to try before they buy at that price point.
+For the budget-conscious, AZ Guns operates in Chandler, Tempe, and Mesa with competitive pricing and low 25-dollar FFL transfer fees.
+The Hub, which started in Tucson, also has a Mesa location and specializes in NFA items and full-auto rentals for shooters who want to try a belt-fed before they commit at that price point.
+East Valley cities like Mesa, Gilbert, and Chandler have seen a gun-store boom over the past decade, driven by fast population growth and a younger, more tactically minded customer base.
+Out west, Glendale, Peoria, and Surprise sit close to Luke Air Force Base and cater heavily to the military community, with Cabela’s in Glendale anchoring the big-box end.

 Tucson and Southern Arizona